WordPress/blueprints/CONTRIBUTING.md

 ## Blueprint metadata

 Each Blueprint should include metadata within the top-level "meta" key of the `blueprint.json` file.
+Note that metadata is not required for all Blueprints, only for Blueprints submitted to this gallery.

 Here's what's required: